You can not select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 Building Nebula from source

-Download go and clone this repo.
+Make sure you have go installed and clone this repo.
 Change to the nebula directory.

 See the Makefile for more details on build targets